How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are using the etonogestrel implant, it may affect the quality and amount of breast milk produced.
+If you are breast-feeding and are using the etonogestrel implant, it may affect the quality and amount of breast milk produced.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children or adolescents.